 Nottingham Center for the Arts

-The Nottingham Center for the Arts located in San Marcos, California, offers artist residencies, workshops, conferences, seminars, exhibits, art events, and special facilities for artists, as well as meeting and event space to other arts organizations.
+The Nottingham Center for the Arts located in San Marcos, California, offers artist residencies, workshops, conferences, seminars, exhibits, art events, and special facilities for artists.

 Sonoma Community Center

 Our artist-in-residence program benefits the artist, the Center, and the local community.
-We believe that our connection to the community is strengthened by supplying a venue for talented artists to integrate with, and become members of, our local community.
 For six months our Artist in Residence provides community members and visitors with a fresh perspective on the town of Sonoma.

 Anderson Ranch Arts Center

-The Anderson Ranch Arts Center is a learning community dedicated to creativity and eeowth through the making and understanding of the visual arts.
-Located in the resort community of Snowmass Village, Colorado, 10 miles west of Aspen and 160 miles west of Denver.
+The Anderson Ranch Arts Center is a learning community dedicated to creativity and growth through the making and understanding of the visual arts.
+Residents have access to world-class facilities and 10 weeks of studio time, free from everyday pressures.

 Carbondale Clay Center

 The Resident Artist Program draws professional level, emerging clay artists from across the nation to teach at the Clay Center and manage our studio.
-Resident Artists have a genuine commitment to working with clay, a willingness to work with the local community, and a desire to grow in the development of their own work.
 They bring a high level of professionalism and competency to the studio that enriches the quality of our programs and facility.

 Artist Retreats: Rocky Mountains